Halsehlawy/Wordle/readme.md

 ## 🔧 Developer Notes

 - Words are randomly picked from a 2000+ word list.
-- Key buttons light up according to guess results.
+- Keyboard buttons light up according to guess results.
-- A hidden element (`#cheat`) in the navbar can reveal the current word.
+- A hidden element (`#cheat`) in the bottom left corner that can reveal the current word.
 - Clean, modular functions make the code easy to read and extend.

 ---